Updated November 3, 2021.

 Here’s how it works:

-- Lift AI predicts the visitor’s exact buyer intent with over 85% accuracy, based on matching their behaviour vs the modelled behaviour
+- Lift AI predicts the visitor’s exact buyer intent with over 85% accuracy, based on matching their actions and decisions vs the modelled behavior

-- If the visitor has a high score, Lift AI can connect them directly to your available BDR through your chat platform for conversion
+- If the visitor has a high score, Lift AI can segment them from the overall traffic and connect them directly to any available BDR through your chat platform for conversion

-- If the visitor has a medium-to-low score, Lift AI can assign them to a nurturing bot or display a self-help guide
+- If the visitor has a medium-to-low score, Lift AI can assign them to a nurturing bot or display various self-help content types

-The process is repeated, regardless of how many website visitors you get.
+The process is repeated, regardless of how many market consumers visit your website.
 Lift AI is able to predict leads with high buyer intent, which constitute on average 9% of website visitors, with 85% accuracy.
 Those numbers also include completely anonymous visitors (about 98% of the total) who can’t be easily identified any other way.

 You can even try Lift AI free for 30 days today.
 On average, companies see their chat conversions increase two to 10 times within the first 90 days, since their BDRs spend their days talking to leads who have the highest likelihood to buy.

-It’s safe to say that the new era of using purchase intent scales is here, only that we don’t have to use them manually anymore at all.
+It’s safe to say that the new era of using purchase intent scales is here, only that we don’t have to use them manually anymore to see their impact on purchase intent at all.